-If you have an issue with Google Chrome, stay tuned for the rest of the article.
-You can usually fix Google Chrome not responding on Android phones.
+If you have an issue with Google Chrome, we’re going to look at why you may find Chrome not working.
+Though it’s usually reliable, there may be times where the app stops functioning – fortunately, you can usually fix Google Chrome not responding on Android phones.

 This article will explore how you can fix the problems with updating, installing, and not opening Google Chrome on Android.

-Why Is Google Chrome Not Responding Android – The reasons
+Why Is Google Chrome Not Working on Android – The reasons

 1. Restart Your Phone